 Here the advantages of new buildings become clear; when striving to cover the interior in sunlight, it is much more attainable with primarily glass surfaces.
 For example, the small balcony in front of the kitchen is such a large glass surface which both creates a spacious, well-illuminated feel while directing the view into the inner courtyard with its tall trees.

-The large room heights (3.3 m) and the old, restored door with the wide door frames are reminiscent of the old charm of Bygone eras.
+The large room heights (3.3 m) and the old, restored door with the wide door frames are reminiscent of the old charm of bygone eras.
 In other words: efforts were made to achieve "new build" quality.
 The rooms are in a neutral white tone.
 The very high quality strip parquet floor is in all rooms and creates a warm, yet, sophisticated ambience.

 The white tiled bathrooms, with the narrow-black frieze, are timeless in their unexcited, neutral design.
 The high-quality ceramics from Keramag and the fittings from Grohe also contribute to this chic but adaptable design.
 The reserved design plan in the form of the white tiled surface was also retained in the kitchen.
 In combination with the warm wood tone of the fronts, a successful, Swedish-inspired eat-in kitchen was created.

 The result is an unusual old apartment with interesting additions and conversions that are more reminiscent of a new building which, of course, includes the glass bay window and the small balcony.
 Details such as the perforated sheet metal in combination with the wooden handrail reflect the confident handling of sophisticated design elements.
 Which, in turn, also expressly characterize the outside of the building.
 The result is a sign of the times that has brought together the advantages of old and new, without much nostalgia.
 You have the exciting opportunity to live in an urban environment with all of the advantages of older dwellings but with touches of hyper modern design structure.
-Excellently illuminated, breath-taking views, superb locations and surroundings are all attributes you can use to describe this space.
+Excellently illuminated, breath-taking views, superb location and surroundings are all attributes you can use to describe this space.

 The renovation in 2000 naturally guarantees modern technical standards for electrical, heating, sanitary and thermal insulation.
 There is also an elevator that brings you directly to your floor and only a couple steps away from your doorstep.
 Should you find yourself in need of extra storage, both the walk-in closet or the spacious basement area are great for additional or alternative areas to store your belongings.